firebase/functions-samples/2nd-gen/remote-config-diff/README.md

 Use the Firebase Remote Config Cloud Function trigger to take action when your template is updated.

-In this sample, the difference between the previous and current templates is logged.
+This sample demonstrates how to use the Remote Config Cloud Function trigger to log the difference between the previous and current Remote Config templates.

 See [eBay's](https://github.com/eBay/firebase-remote-config-monitor) real world implementation.